 By checking your policy status at regular intervals, you can ensure whether it is active or lapsed.
 You can also check when the policy will expire.
 You can either check the LIC policy status online or visit the branch of the insurer by whom your policy was issued.

 4. How can I Revive a Lapsed LIC Policy?

 There are times you may forget to pay the policy premium on time.
 Due to this, your policy can become null and void now.
 However, by paying the due premium with affine you can revive the policy and enjoy the benefits uninterruptedly.

 5. Can I Get Loans on LIC Policies

 Now you can avail loan against LIC policies.
 Most of these plans come with endowment feature and thus, stand as a collateral.
 You can repay the loan with the specific interest or allow the loan amount to be deducted while settling a claim.

 6. Is there Any Grace Period for LIC Premium Payment?

 These days, insurance companies have come with an added benefit called ‘Grace Period’, in which a relaxation period is offered in case you miss the policy renewal date.
 To avoid lapsing the policy permanently, you need to pay the required premium within this period.
 Except for some plans, LIC offers 15 days as a grace period for the policies in which the premium has to be paid monthly.
 It offers a 1-month grace period for the policies with quarterly, half-yearly or yearly premium payment mode.

-The Process of Different Services and Online Forms:
+7. What is the LIC Claim Process from Different Services and Online Forms: